snieda/tsl2nano/tsl2.nano.autotest/readme.md

 * **Files are written outside of target or test directories**
 * -> set a breakpoint to *java.io.FileOutputStream.open()* with breakpoint-property '!path.getAbsoluteFile().contains("target/")'.
 Mostly, a parameter of type *PrintWriter* will invoke a call to *PrintWriter(String)* that create randomized files through the ValueRandomizer

-### Debuggin / looking at a selected method to be tested
+### Debugging / looking at a selected method to be tested

 To debug maven surefire (the test engine) and to test only the autotests start maven with: